 It’s something that can become a frustrating and potentially fatal problem.
-Thierry Peyrard told me that he was recently contacted by a doctor in Zurich asking for blood with another rare combination of negatives, for a patient about to undergo surgery.
-There were only four compatible donors in France, and Peyrard could only contact two by phone.
-One of them was a 64-year-old lady living in a village near Toulouse.
-Although she was more than willing to go to the blood center in the city and donate, since she can’t drive, she simply couldn’t get there.
+Peyrard told me that he was recently contacted by a doctor in Zurich asking for blood with another rare combination of negatives, for a patient about to undergo surgery.
+There were only four compatible donors in France, and Peyrard could contact only two by phone.
+One was a 64-year-old lady living in a village near Toulouse.
+Although she was more than willing to go to the blood center in the city and donate, because she can’t drive, she simply couldn’t get there.

 So unless his doctor drives him over the border again—a courtesy going far beyond the call of duty between a doctor and patient—Thomas will take a day’s holiday from work, twice a year, and travel to Annemasse in France to donate, paying his own travel costs there and back.